ajn96/iSensor-SPI-Buffer/README.md

 - ADG1611 analog switch - used for mapping SYNC and DATA READY signals from the IMU to the buffer board or SPI host
 - ADP1706 high-transient linear regulator - used to regulate USB 5V and power both the IMU and buffer board
   - Power supply selection jumper for powering the buffer board & IMU from the 24-pin IMU connector or USB
-- USB C expansion port - currently unused, but will eventually be used for pushing inertial data to a PC
+- USB C expansion port - Provides a USB virtual COM port command line interface to read/write registers and stream IMU data
-- SD card slot - currently unused, but will enable IMU data to be captured without the use of a PC or SPI host
+- SD card slot - Allows IMU data to be captured "headless" without the use of a PC or SPI host
 - LEDs - used to indicate buffer state and SPI buffer errors
 - 24-pin IMU connectors - used to interface with and pass through IMU and SPI Buffer data to and from a host using SPI
 - ADIS1650x footprint - used to enable the evaluation and use of compact iSensor IMUs